Ariador/tengwar-ariador/README.md

 Edit of February 5 2025: Added the same invisible glyphs to Dan Smith's layout, too - replaced 'TengwarAriadorDS.otf' and 'TengwarAriadorDS.sfd'.
 Also replaced Namárië with full text.

 Edit of February 8 2025: Build 1.24 - Changed places of glyphs for dot and comma - sorry, just noticed it!
 Also changed glyph at \ key to lower thinnas accent.
 Replced layout picture.
-Also added glyphs tables in 'Tengwar Ariador Glyphs.pdf' and preparing more detailed glyphs names table.
+Also added glyphs tables in 'Tengwar Ariador Glyphs.pdf' and replaced glyphs names table with the actual one, 'Tengwar Ariador 1.24 Glyphs Names.pdf'.